HerberHoover/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ### After logging in

-The user is able to view their personal budget list
+The user is able to view their personal budget list (completed)

 The user is able to add expenses and income (completed)